 3. Oysters tested DO NOT include Pink oyster, King Oyster or Black Pearl as these strains are not meant for log cultivation

-5. Wide range oysters work best (Summer white, Pohu)
+5. Wide range oysters work best (such as Summer White or Pohu Oyster)

 6. Smaller mushrooms than other Turkey Tail, fruiting years 2&3

-7. Good yield first year of fruiting but bark deteriorates quickly
+7. Good yield in the first year of fruiting but bark deteriorates quickly

 8. Wood from early stage Beech Bark Disease works, mushrooms smaller and fewer than no Beech Bark Disease